highamm/PersonalWebsite/content/home/teaching.md

 +++

-I have served as the lead instructor for the following courses at Oregon State University:
+I have served as the instructor for the following courses at St. Lawrence University:

-- ST 351: Introduction to Statistical Methods I (Summer 2018, Summer 2016)
+- STAT 113: Applied Statistical Methods
-- ST 201: Principles of Statistics I (Spring 2018)
+- STAT 213: Applied Regression Analysis

-- ST 202D: Principles of Statistics II Ecampus (Winter 2018, Fall 2017)
+Additionally, I have served as the lead instructor for the following courses at Oregon State University:

-- ST 352: Introduction to Statistical Methods II (Summer 2016)
+- ST 201 (Principles of Statistics I), ST 202D (Principles of Statistics II, ecampus), ST 351 (Intro to Statistical Methods I), and ST 352 (Intro to Statistical Methods II).